ektagarg/go-ds/tree/Readme.md

 Time complexity: o(n)
 Space complexity: o(n)

-3. PostOrder Traversal (Left-Right-Root): In this traversal each node is processed after each of its subtree.
+**3. PostOrder Traversal (Left-Right-Root):** In this traversal each node is processed after each of its subtree.

 Process:
 * Traverse the left subtree in PostOrder